wesleybertipaglia/study/README.md

-# My Course Collection
+# My Study Collection

-Welcome to my personal repository where I gather exercises, projects, and valuable knowledge from various courses I've participated in.
+Welcome to my personal repository where I gather exercises, projects, and valuable knowledge.
 This repository is primarily for personal reference, and I'm glad to share it with anyone interested in my learning journey.

 Please note that I do not accept contributions to this repository.
 It's intended for personal use and as a resource for those looking to explore the materials I've collected.